muj225/muj225.github.io/index.md

 What's up? hey\|you

-I am an awesome student at Lehigh, you should hire me!
+I am a senior at lehigh graduating in May 2025.
+I'm studying Statistics and Finance and am!